Lakshmiabbaraju/Crowdfunding_ETL/README.md

 Key Tasks:
 -------------------

-Create DataFrames for categories, subcategories, campaigns, and contacts.
+Created DataFrames for categories, subcategories, campaigns, and contacts.

-Transform the data and clean it for database insertion.
+Transformed the data and clean it for database insertion.

-Create and populate a PostgreSQL database.
+Created and populated a PostgreSQL database.

-Export transformed data into CSV files.
+Exported the transformed data into CSV files.

-Design the database schema and ERD.
+Designed the database schema and ERD.

-Use PostgreSQL to store and manage the data.
+Used PostgreSQL to store and manage the data.

 Free Diagram - QuickDBD https://app.quickdatabasediagrams.com/#/d/kZFUUx